U.S. Department of Health and Human Services (HHS) - Administration for Children and Families (ACF) - Office of Head Start (OHS)

 GrantWatch ID#: 162834

-Grants support a 60-month project with five 12-month budget periods.
+The grant covers a 60-month project period with five 12-month budget periods.

 It is important to note that the eligibility requirements are different for Head Start and Early Head Start.